jossefaz/python_test_automation/_1_basics/README.md

 ### Test discovery

-The way that a library or a framework (like pytest that we are using in the example),
+The way that a library or a framework (like pytest that we are using in the example), will check for test cases candidates to run.
+For example with the built-in library (`unittest`) the test discovery is based on inheritance (creating a class that inherits from the `unittest.TestCase`).
+This is a simple "subscribing" way, that allows `unittest` module to run all classes that contain tests.
+With pytest, it works on naming conventions ("discovery patterns").
+By default is `test_*` for functions and modules names, and `Test*` for classes names.
+But we can change this in the configuration.

 ## Practice